skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This subject almost needs a post of its own.
 The object of the game is to have fun.
 The players won't have fun today if they all die.
 But they also won't have fun ever if their actions don't have consequences.
-To paraphrase a friend: When it comes to RPG's, it's better to live a short and exciting life than a long dull one.
+To paraphrase a friend: When it comes to RPGs, it's better to live a short and exciting life than a long dull one.
 In fact, that's the whole point.